Operation Imprezza.

-Imprezza Academy, a secondary school Busia County, a poor area of Western Kenya.
-The school offers security and free life changing education to children especially orphans, the very poor and those at risk.
+Supporting Imprezza Academy, a secondary school in Busia County, Western Kenya.
+The school offers security and free, life changing education to children especially orphans, the very poor and those at risk.

-Over 2,500 students have benefitted from Imprezza since Catherine Omanyo set it up in 2003.
+Over 2,500 students have benefitted from Imprezza since Catherine Omanyo set it up in 2001.
 Over 600 have gone on to college.
 About 200 have graduated from university.
 7 have been awarded Masters.
 Over 1000 have gone into work or set up a business.
 Even more importantly Imprezza exists so that all its students leave with a feeling of attainment, fulfilment and confidence to take their place in the world.

 News